ChaseMilligan/Wikiyickistan/content/Arcannabis System Rework.md

 | Legendary | Tarrasque Breath OG | 8 hrs    | 17,700 gp     |
 > *1x unit of Arcannabis is typically enough to roll up for one Large creature or up to five Medium or smaller creatures.*

 ***Smoking a Landrace Strain:*** Smoking a Landrace Strain with no other monster components mixed in will apply the [^1]Valor(X) condition to the character for the duration.
-The duration of the effect, and the number of d4 rolled for Valor increases by 1 for each rarity level above uncommon.
+The duration of the effect, and the number of d4 rolled for [^1]Valor increases by 1 for each rarity level above uncommon.

 ---
 # Weed 'em And Reap